Understanding Coaxial Cable: A Comprehensive Guide

 Lightning Protection Coaxial Cable

 It uses unique materials and structural designs to prevent lightning interference and damage to signal transmission.
-It is used in radars, communication base stations, and other places requiring lightning protection.
+It is used in radars, communication base stations, and other locations that require lightning protection.

 Submarine Coaxial Cable

-They are used for underwater communication with unique waterproof materials and sealing structural designs.
+They are used for underwater communication and feature unique waterproof materials and structural sealing designs.
 They are also used in submarine optical cables, marine observation, and other underwater communication needs.

 The Types of Connectors